chrisblec/defiwatch/defi-projects/compound.md

 ❌ Whales dominate voting

+***

+### Who can drain the funds?

+Whale tokenholders could, potentially, collude to modify the core logic to drain funds.
+However, any changes would be held by a timelock contract and would be displayed on [this page](https://app.compound.finance/timelock).

+***

 ### **Governance Details**

 Compound has no admin key, and all governance powers have been transitioned to token holders.
 Token holders to have the ability, via on-chain governance votes, to affect the core logic of the smart contract.